Simplify Complex Problems

 Frontica Business Solutions, which has since been acquired by Cognizant, faced the challenge of gathering information from a wide array of sources.
 While the data was shared among different systems following a scheduled data transfer, they still encountered a problem when many employees didn’t have the current versions of their data.
 Meanwhile, various departments and employees handled their workflows using so many different processes that it impeded their efficiency when working across departments.

-In order to solve this problem, Frontica employed PNMsoft Sequence to standardize their business processes for creating work orders.
+In order to solve this problem, Frontica employed Cora SeQuence to standardize their business processes for creating work orders.
 These work orders required information and components from several departments, often leading to delays while employees sought out each piece of information.
-Using Sequence, Frontica was able to build a system that sent the necessary information to the right employees as it was needed.
+Using SeQuence, Frontica was able to build a system that sent the necessary information to the right employees as it was needed.
 When a task came up that needed to be handled by a specific department, the BPM solution assigned it to the proper employee.

 When asked whether he had any advice for those considering purchasing or implementing a low-code platform, Geir Inge Imsland, a Manager of Process Development at Frontica, advised: